OpenOrienteering/mapper-manual/pages/mapping-introduction.md

 When a contour is printed in an area of green on the map the brown of the contour loses contrast and the contour line becomes harder to see.
 If the map is offset printed the green is laid down without a gap and the brown is printed over it while the green ink is still wet, with the result that the green and brown blend together where they are coincident.
 This creates a segment of line which is somewhat darker than the 100% brown line outside the green and the darker color is noted to be easier to see.
 This very desirable result is called an over-printing effect.

-The Print Tech Test Sheet is designed to demonstrate beneficial over-printing effects where these are achieved.
+The Print Test Sheet is designed to demonstrate beneficial over-printing effects where these are achieved.
 Consider the visibility of the wavy contour lines (and blue creek lines) printed against a variety of backgrounds on the lower left of the sheet.

 ## Map scales